fkyeeb/H2O/tutorials/tutorial.md

 ## 5.3 Output

 Unless specified otherwise, the current directory is the default output folder.
-Inside the folder, these new files will be created:
+If more than one bp output file is provided, the `bp2pie` output will be the sum of the results in all output files, except for `bp_output.tre`.
+Inside the folder, these new files will be created; if `run_name` is provided, it will be added to the end of the file names before the dot:
 - `bp_output.tre` - Counts for conflict, concordance, and unsupported as node labels on each tree.
 This is part of `bp` output.
 We provide it as a way for visualization and data exploration.
+If more than one bp output file is provided, this file has the raw output of all the files.
+For example, if two bp output files are provided, there will be 6 trees in this file: conflict tree 1, concord tree 1, unsupported tree 1, conflict tree 2, concord tree 2, unsupported tree 2 respectively.
-- `bp_data.tsv` - Counts for conflict, concordance, and unsupported listed with corresponding node number in the summary tree.
+- `bp_data.tsv` - Counts for conflict, concordance, and unsupported listed with corresponding node number in the consensus tree.
 This is for plotting pie charts in the tree with R. The tab-delimited file will look something like this:

   | node_number | conflict | concord | unsupported |
   |------|---|---|---|